UPDATED 31 JAN 2023

 Here are some ways to promote good oral health with your child.

 - Lead by example by prioritizing your oral health.

 - Take your child to see a dentist within their first year or within 6 months of their first tooth.

 - Teach them to brush their teeth for at least 2 minutes twice daily with fluoride toothpaste and a soft-bristled brush.

 - Encourage your children to drink tap water that contains fluoride, a natural mineral that helps fight cavities.

 - Take your child to visit their dentist every 6 months.
 At their dentist appointment, ask your child’s dentist to apply sealants if needed to reduce the risk of cavities.

 Why should my child see both a dentist and an orthodontist?

-Orthodontists are specialists in facial development and the bite.
+Orthodontists are dental specialists in facial development and your bite.
 They diagnose misaligned teeth and jaws, create custom treatment plans, and install orthodontic devices.
-A proper bite and straight teeth are important for oral health.
-Poorly aligned teeth can make it difficult to speak, bite, and chew and create spaces for bacteria to develop that may lead to cavities.
+A proper bite and straight teeth are essential for oral health.
+Poorly aligned teeth can make it difficult to speak, bite, and chew, creating spaces for bacteria to develop that may lead to cavities.